truemagic-coder/solana-agent/README.md

 ## Tools

+Tools empower agents to interact with external systems, fetch data, or perform actions.
+They can be used reactively within a user conversation or proactively when an agent is triggered autonomously.

 Tools can be used from plugins like Solana Agent Kit (sakit) or via inline tools.
 Tools available via plugins integrate automatically with Solana Agent.

 * Agents can use multiple tools per response and should apply the right sequential order (like send an email to bob@bob.com with the latest news on Solana)